fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 1. Makes the distinction that a nullable reference type can be `null` clear in syntax.
 2. Becomes a bit unweildy when nullability is used a lot, particularly with nested types.

-Because it is a design goal to flow **non-null** reference types, and **avoid** flowing nullable reference types unless absolutely necessary, it is considered a feature that the syntax can get a bit unweildy.
+Because it is a design goal to flow **non-null** reference types, and **avoid** flowing nullable reference types unless absolutely necessary, it is considered a feature that the syntax can get a bit unweildy if used everywhere.
+That is, we want to discourage the use of `null` unless it is absolutely necessary.

 #### Nullable reference type declarations in F\#